 Ours is a unique area of the law.
 There are common themes from state to state, but each state’s statutes, rules, and regulations have evolved in response to the mix of industries and occupations unique to each state.
 Despite those differences, the issues we face as adjudicators are often similar.
 And although we are called many titles – judges, administrative judges, hearing officers, and commissioners – we all aim to ensure that workers’ compensation claims are fairly and promptly heard and decided, based on the facts and applicable laws, free of bias or inappropriate influence.
 We are better prepared to achieve that goal through the continuing judicial education, exchange of ideas, and professional support of colleagues available through NAWCJ.
 Ours is the only source of workers’ compensation-specific education and training provided by adjudicators for adjudicators.

 Please consider becoming a member of NAWCJ.
 The greatest strength of our organization is its diversity – judges and administrators from around the country.
-A membership application is found on this website and in each issue of Lex & Verum, our monthly newsletter.
+A membership application can be found on this website or feel free to contact me.

 If you would like to become more actively involved with NAWCJ, please considering serving on one of our many committees.
-Committee chairs include – Newsletter: Judge LuAnn Haley (AZ) and Judge Doug Gott (KY); Website and Social Media: Judge Josh Baker (TN); Conference: Judge Shannon Bruno Bishop (LA); Curriculum: Judge Ken Switzer (TN); Scholarship: Judge Jennifer Hopens (TX); Community Service: Judge Suzette Carlisle (MO); Moot Court: Judge Wes Marshall (VA); New Judges’ Boot Camp: Judge Pam Johnson (TN); Collaboration: Judge Scott Beck (SC); Recruitment: Judge Frank McKay (GA); and Long-Range Planning Committee: Judge Bruce Moore (KS).
+Committee chairs include – Lex & Verum Newsletter: Judge Doug Gott (KY); Website and Social Media: Judge Josh Baker (TN); Conference: Judge Shannon Bruno Bishop (LA) and Judge Catrice Johnson-Reid (LA); Curriculum: Judge Ken Switzer (TN); Scholarship: Judge Jennifer Hopens (TX); Community Service: Judge Suzette Carlisle (MO); Moot Court: Judge Wes Marshall (VA); New Judges’ Boot Camp: Judge Pam Johnson (TN); Collaboration: Judge Scott Beck (SC); Recruitment: Judge Sharon Reeves (GA); and Long-Range Planning Committee: Judges Dana Plunkett (VA) and Steve Minicucci (RI).